AlexanderIbrahim1/pimc-sim/PLAN.md

   + this is because the 3B potential estimator is actually much slower than the 3B potential sampler
     + the time complexity makes a difference!
     + I might want to skip calling the estimator so I can go through more states in a simulation
+- come up with ideas for unit tests for the four-body PES